Raheem Morris

-Raheem Morris (born September 3, 1976) is an American football coach who is the defensive coordinator for the Los Angeles Rams of the National Football League (NFL).
-He previously served as head coach for the Tampa Bay Buccaneers from 2009 to 2011 and interim head coach for the Atlanta Falcons in 2020.
-Morris also was an assistant coach for the Falcons, Washington Redskins, and the Buccaneers.
+Dejohnold Raheem Morris (born September 3, 1976) is an American professional football coach who is the head coach for the Atlanta Falcons of the National Football League (NFL).
+He previously served as head coach of the Tampa Bay Buccaneers from 2009 to 2011 and interim head coach of the Falcons in 2020.
+Morris also was an assistant coach for the Kansas State Wildcats, Washington Redskins, and Los Angeles Rams.

 Coaching career

 Early years

-Morris graduated from Hofstra University with a degree in physical education in 1998 after playing safety at Hofstra from 1994 to 1997.
-That same year he began his collegiate coaching career as a graduate assistant coach at Hofstra University, where he was responsible for coaching the offensive scout team, developing scouting reports and handling video breakdown and computer input and analysis.
-In 1999, he was hired by Cornell University as their defensive backs coach and special teams assistant.
-After 1999, he returned to Hofstra as defensive backs coach.
-He also spent time in 2001 as a defensive minority intern with the New York Jets.
+Morris graduated from Hofstra University with a degree in Physical Education in 1998 after playing safety at Hofstra from 1994 to 1997.
+That same year, he began his collegiate coaching career as a graduate assistant coach at Hofstra University, being responsible for coaching the offensive scout team, developing scouting reports and handling video breakdown and computer input and analysis.
+In 1999, Morris was hired by Cornell University as their defensive backs coach and special teams assistant.
+The following year, he returned to Hofstra as defensive backs coach.
+Morris spent time in 2001 as an intern with the New York Jets.

-Tampa Bay Buccaneers (first stint)
+Tampa Bay Buccaneers

 Before the 2002 season, Morris was hired by the Buccaneers to become their defensive quality control coach, where he helped them have the top-ranked defense and win the franchise's first ever Super Bowl, beating the Oakland Raiders 48–21 in Super Bowl XXXVII.
-In 2003, he became a defensive assistant.
-From 2004 to 2005 he was the assistant defensive backs coach.
-After 2005 he went to Kansas State to be their defensive coordinator.
+In 2003, Morris became a defensive assistant.
+From 2004 to 2005, he was the assistant defensive backs coach.
+After 2005, Morris went to Kansas State to be their defensive coordinator.

 Kansas State

 Morris spent one season with the Kansas State Wildcats in 2006, as defensive coordinator under then-head coach Ron Prince.
-He helped improve the defense in several statistical categories including total defense, scoring defense and pass defense.
-He helped the Wildcats upset the #4 Texas Longhorns during the 2006 season.
+Morris helped the defense in several statistical categories including total defense, scoring defense and pass defense, and aided the Wildcats in their upset of the #4 Texas Longhorns during the 2006 season.